 More top hikes near Chattanooga

 Just south of the Tennessee border, the trails at Cloudland Canyon State Park score beautiful views from the Georgia stretch of Lookout Mountain.
 Follow the Cloudland Canyon Waterfalls Trail to two plunging cascades deep within the canyon, and catch view after stunning view from the rim on the Cloudland Canyon West Rim Loop.
-And if you’re looking for a place to stay, the park’s walk-in campsites offer a great place to pitch a tent and extend the adventure under the stars.
+Hike to the two stunning waterfalls on the ultra-scenic Rock Creek at Lula Lake Land Trust.
+Or follow a short path in South Cumberland State Park to the exceptional cascades of Foster Falls.

 Photos by Matt Van Swol.
 Written by Eric Champlin.

 This map is not a substitute for official trail maps or topographic maps.

 Free parking is available in the lot at Signal Point.
 Important: the parking area closes at dark, and overnight parking is not allowed.